luisit094/luisit094/_posts/2017-01-04-sample-model-02.md

 # Jet

-High poly version of a jet model used in a mobile game I developed.
+A basic jet model I created for an unreleased mobile game.
+Supporting edges and smoothing groups helped me get a smooth looking model.